KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Instead, it encourages **symbolic discernment** —
 reading myths, patterns, and forms
 as refractions of **structure**,
-not as fixed hierarchies or doctrines.
+not as absolute hierarchies or doctrines.

 Rather than cataloging all mythic parallels here
 (which are explored elsewhere),